evanyfyip/CSE-163-Final-Project/README.md

 classify_public_figures.py, scraped_tweets.pickle,
 tweet_scraping_legacy.py

+**NOTE**
+This specification assumes the user has the standard cse163 environment.

 ExtractedTweets.csv:
 CSV file containing extracted tweets from select politicians.
 It has three columns: handle, party, and tweet.
 The dataset was